Bridging the Mathematical and Social Sciences

 The goal of this programme is to train students to contribute to and lead research that brings quantitative sophistication to theory-driven questions in the social sciences.
 Students will have a mentor in social sciences (e.g., Psychology, Economics, Business, Politics, or Sociology) and a mentor in the mathematical sciences (e.g., Computer Science, Statistics, or Mathematics).
 Projects can address questions in any domain including, for example, natural language, finance, health, cognition, or any other topics related to the social sciences.
 A list of topics to which students may apply can be found under Projects.
 Applicants should mention their preferred topic(s) and potential main supervisor in the letter of motivation, and may want to contact these supervisors ahead of time.

 The PhD programme will involve numerous opportunities to develop quantitative and theoretical skills with guidance from leaders in the mathematical and social sciences.
-Successful candidates will be provided with state-of-the-art resources for computing, and support for research and conferences, as well as tuition fees and a monthly stipend.
+Successful candidates will be provided with state-of-the-art resources for computing, and support for research and conferences, as well as tuition fees and a monthly stipend for 3 years.

 Applicants may come from any background, but should have well-developed interests in quantitative problem-solving, which may include knowledge of computer programming, mathematical or statistical training, or prior training in mathematical modeling.
-Overseas students are eligible to apply and should be proficient in English.
+Overseas students should be proficient in English.

 Students currently on the programme are as follows (Department and Supervisors):